 Click on LINKS in the menu bar above to access many additional local hiking and environmental resources and maps.

-The Toole Wildlife Preserve includes extensive wetlands, 5 ponds and part of Yokum Brook behind Hampton Inn & Suites and the Yankee Inn.
-Privately owned, Lenox Land Trust holds a conservation restriction on the 111 acre Preserve.
-Boardwalks and trails to create public access are planned, but until they're installed, the Preserve may be viewed from the shoreline behind Hampton Inn.
+The Toole Wildlife Preserve includes extensive wetlands, 5 ponds and part of Yokun Brook behind Hampton Inn & Suites and the Yankee Inn.
+Privately owned, Lenox Land Trust holds a conservation restriction on this 111 acre Preserve.
+Boardwalks and trails to create public access are planned, but until they're installed, the Preserve may be viewed from the shoreline behind Hampton Inn & Suites or on the short trail that begins at the south side of Hampton Inn & Suites.
 Click for an aerial drone tour of Preserve.
-Lenox Land Trust also holds conservation restrictions on two other properties and owns a small parcel on Yokun Ridge; these have no public access.

 Kennedy Park is a town-owned multi-use area with a myriad of trails.
 Expect to see hikers, skiers, dogs, mountain bikers and horses; no motorized vehicles are permitted.
 Kennedy Park Committee volunteers perform many hours of trail maintenance as well as grooming trails in winter.
 Parking and access points are the Church on the Hill (except during Sunday services and weddings), at the Arcadian Shop on Pittsfield Road (Routes 7/20) , and off the south side of W. Dugway Road.
 See See Trail Map.